eugenp/tutorials/README.md

 Additionally, there are 2 profiles dedicated for JDK9 and above builds - **which require JDK 17**.

-We also have a parents profile to build only parent modules.
+We also have a parents profile to build only parent modules

 Therefore, we have a total of 9 profiles: